 - We carry the O.E. filters for Dodge, Ford, and Chevrolet diesels as well as add-on units from Racor.

 - Do not cut open the fuel filter to check how dirty it is.
 Instead, vigorously shake it out into a clean container.
 Look for extreme amounts of contamination (fuel that looks like mud) or water.
 This will help determine fuel filter change intervals.

-At OFI, our factory trained experts have the proper scan tools and repair equipment.
+At Oregon Fuel Injection, our factory trained experts have the proper scan tools and repair equipment.
 The best way to solve a problem is to perform a complete diagnosis.
 Contact our diesel specialists today.